bitrise-io/devcenter/_articles/reviews/expose.md

             inputs:
             - channel: ...
             - webhook_url: ...
-            - message: "Release Notes: $MY_RELEASE_NOTE"
+            - message: "Release Note: $MY_RELEASE_NOTE"

 ## Copying an environment variable to another key

 If you want to expose the value of an env var to be accessible through another env var key, you can simply expose the value with a new key.
-For example, if you want to copy the value of the `BITRISE_BUILD_NUMBER` environment variable and make it available under the environment variable key `MY_BUILD_NUMBER`, you just have to read the current value and expose it under the new key.
+For example, if you want to copy the value of the `BITRISE_BUILD_NUMBER_` env var and make it available under the env var key `MY_BUILD_NUMBER`, you just have to read the current value and expose it under the new key.

 * To modify the first example here, which exposed a fix value: